kalekdev/uni/semester-1/analysis-1/notes.typ

 $
   forall epsilon > 0 forall N in NN exists n in NN | n >= N and abs(a_n - A) < epsilon
 $
-This no longer requires that every $n >= N$ is close to $A$, just that such an $n$ can be chosen for every minimum $N$.
+This no longer requires that every $n >= N$ is close to $A$, just that such an $n$ can be chosen for every minimum $N$ (which is a similar notion to choosing the terms that make up a converging subsequence).
 For example, both $1$ and $-1$ are accumulation points of $a_n = (-1)^n$ but not limits.\
 The following corollaries apply:
 - $A$ is an accumulation point of a sequence $a_n <=>$ There exists a subsequence of $a_n$ which converges towards $A$
 - $forall epsilon > 0$ there are infinitely many elements of the sequence $a_n$ near an accumulation point $(A - epsilon, A + epsilon)$.
 This follows from the fact that there is a subsequence that converges to $A$ and all elements of the subsequence after $N$ are both close to $A$ *and* elements of the parent sequence.
-- A convergent sequence's limit is its *only* accumulation point.
-The Lemma states: All subsequences of this sequence are convergent to the same limit and applying the first corollary proves that they all correspond to the same accumulation point.
+- A convergent sequence's limit is its *unique* accumulation point.
+The Lemma states: "All subsequences of a convergent sequence are convergent to the same limit" and applying the first corollary proves that they all correspond to the same accumulation point.

 / Definition - Ring of Sequences: Sequences $in RR$ form a commutative ring together with point wise addition and multiplication and the constant sequences $0_n$ and $1_n$ as neutral elements:
 $